an exciting new initiative for Raystede

 Why has Raystede introduced Project Terrapin?

-While we do not believe terrapins make good pets, our mission is to help as many animals as we can.
+While we do not believe terrapins make simple or easy pets, our mission is to help as many animals as we can.
 We are fortunate that we have the space and our own lakes to create a sanctuary for these much misunderstood creatures.

 What is Project Terrapin?

-The project will consist of an intake and isolation unit, training pools, soft release pond, main lake, educational facility and resting beach.
+The project consists of intake and isolation units, training pools, soft release pond, main lake, educational facility and basking beach.

-Visitors will be able to view these fascinating creatures and there will be an educational facility - the ‘Shell-ter’ - nearby with all the facts and figures you need to find out more about the terrapins in Raystede’s care and why they do not make good pets.
+Visitors are able to view these fascinating creatures and there is an educational facility - the ‘Shell-ter’ - nearby with all the facts and figures you need to find out more about the terrapins in Raystede’s care and why they do not make simple or easy pets.

 Terrapins will have sanctuary at Raystede for the rest of their lives.
-Raystede believes that terrapins do not make good pets; we will not be putting them up for adoption.
+We will not be putting them up for adoption.

-Please note - we will not be able to take in any terrapins until the project is completed.
+Please note - we are not currently able to take in any terrapins.

 What is Project Terrapin?

-The project will consist of an intake and isolation unit, training pools, soft release pond, main lake, educational facility and resting beach.
+The project consists of intake and isolation units, training pools, soft release pond, main lake, educational facility and basking beach.

-Visitors will be able to view these fascinating creatures and there will be an educational facility - the ‘Shell-ter’ - nearby with all the facts and figures you need to find out more about the terrapins in Raystede’s care and why they do not make good pets.
+Visitors are able to view these fascinating creatures and there is an educational facility - the ‘Shell-ter’ - nearby with all the facts and figures you need to find out more about the terrapins in Raystede’s care and why they do not make simple or easy pets.

 Terrapins will have sanctuary at Raystede for the rest of their lives.
-Raystede believes that terrapins do not make good pets; we will not be putting them up for adoption.
+We will not be putting them up for adoption.

-Please note - we will not be able to take in any terrapins until the project is completed.
+Please note - we are not currently able to take in any terrapins.

 Visiting Raystede